kubeshop/testkube/docs/docs/integrations/authentication/oauth-cli.md

 Testkube doesn't provide a separate user/role management system to protect access to its CLI.
 Users can configure OAuth-based authentication modules using Testkube Helm chart parameters and the CLI config command.
-Testkube can automatically configure the Kubernetes Nginx Ingress Controller and create required ingresses.
+Testkube can automatically configure the Kubernetes NGINX Ingress Controller and create required ingresses.

 ## **Provide Parameters for API Ingress**